buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/QuantitySets/Qto_SwitchingDeviceBaseQuantities.md

 # Qto_SwitchingDeviceBaseQuantities

-Base quantities that are common to the definition of all occurrences of switching device.
+Base quantities that are common to the definition of all occurrences of switching device.<!-- end of definition -->